My name is Michael Smith, and I am asking for your vote for Vice Chair of the Democratic Party of Oregon.

 Last but not least, as an officer Mike was part of the team that helped to build two legislative supermajorities, elect Governor Brown to a second term, win the Secretary of State race for Shemia Fagan, and secure Oregon's electoral votes for Joe Biden.

 Aside from political activities, Mike works as a Network Analyst.
 He holds Masters degrees in both Mathematics and Computer Science specializing in theory and machine learning.
 While earning those he discovered that every Suzanne set has an infinite number of elements.
-His wife, Liv Rainey-Smith, is a world renowned woodblock printmaker and illustrator.
+His wife, Liv Rainey-Smith, is a World Fantasy Award winning woodblock printmaker and illustrator.

 On SCC, Mike works for what he believes; to bring Democrats together even on difficult stages such as the issues surrounding guns.